 Both reports point to digital skills being in great demand.
-Current skills point mainly to maritime professionals' ability to interact with computer programs, focusing on data analysis, computing skills, and data representations.
-Future skills point more to the understanding and competence of handling integrated computer systems such as control centres and integrated process control such as power management systems and fuel optimisation systems.
+Current skills point mainly to maritime professionals' ability to interact with computer programs, focusing on data analysis, computing skills, and data representation.
+Future skills point more to the understanding and competence of handling integrated computer systems, such as control centres, as well as integrated process control, such as power management systems and fuel optimisation systems.
 Cyber security is added as a future requirement from the Future Skills study.